The Most Crucial Pros and Cons of Telemedicine in the Shifting Healthcare Industry

 CEO, SPSoft

 In 2023, the global telemedicine market reached a valuation of $151 billion, with projections indicating a remarkable CAGR of 26.3% by 2028.
-The surge in demand for remote diagnosis and treatment of chronic conditions like diabetes, cancer, and heart diseases, coupled with the escalating concerns around Hospital Acquired Infections (HAI), has spurred this growth.
+The surge in demand for remote diagnosis and treatment of chronic conditions, coupled with escalating concerns around Hospital Acquired Infections (HAI) during the COVID-19 pandemic, has spurred this growth.
+This proves the acceptance of telemedicine is widespread.

 Telemedicine market will grow in the following years